Acerrimus/blog/content/posts/thinkervsdoer.md

 ### 1. Triggered Situational Interest

 Phase one is out of your control.
-It is simply when something in your environment triggers your curiosity.
+It is simply the event where something in your environment triggers your curiosity, and so you dive a bit deeper...

 Sometimes in this stage when we get curious about something we get hit with some sort of negative emotion, usually in the form of embarrassment or feeling bad about ourselves cause we’re not good at the newly acquired interest, and a lot of us just run away from it immediately, but the thing is... **the most important step** in phase 1 is **continued exposure to the interest.**